aymaneelgadarri/reasoning_models_optimal_stopping/README.md

     --delete_chunks  # Optional: delete intermediate chunks after merging
 ```

-### 3. Label Intermediate Answers
+#### 3. Label Intermediate Answers
-Label the correctness of intermediate answers using Gemini API:
+Extract and label the correctness of intermediate answers in each chunk, meanwhile merging chunks that does not contain an answer with later chunks to ensure each chunk as an intermediate answer.

+Not that we use Gemini API.
+You can also modify the [script](src/label_answer_correctness.py) to use other large language models for labeling.

 ```bash
 # Set your Gemini API key